C++ generator

 read back over the bus and then modified: “write only”, “write pulse”, and “read, write pulse”.

-The field setters for registers of this mode will write all bits outside of the current field
+The field setters for these registers will write all bits outside of the current field

-This can for example be seen in the setter set_channels_configuration_enable()
+This can for example be seen in the setter set_channels_conf_enable()

 in the generated